esilek/cooking-scool/README.md

 # cooking school
-This is the greatest cooking school website in the whole of Qubit All made possible with Ocado's delicious ingredients and Chef Velizar
+This is the greatest cooking school website in the whole of Qubit.
+All made possible with Ocado's delicious ingredients and Chef Velizar

 # author